julz/knightrider/README.md

 kr create build -t buildpack -a arg1=foo -a arg2=bar -s github.com/foo/bar mybuild
 ~~~~

-(Please remember to pronounce this "kay-nife" in your head).
+(Please remember to pronounce this "kay-nightrider create" in your head).

 To set up a source-to-service build you can do: